usarscotus/legal-directory/_frcp/rule_18.md

 ---
 layout: rule
-title: "Rule 18.
-Joinder of Claims"
+title: Rule 18.
+Joinder of Claims
 permalink: /frcp/rule_18/
 order: 18
+chapter: Title IV.
+Parties
 ---

 (a) In General.
 A party asserting a claim, counterclaim, crossclaim, or third-party claim may join, as independent or alternative claims, as many claims as it has against an opposing party.